craigrusselltiu/side-scrolling-game-2/README.md

 * **Design Patterns:** a discussion of the design pattern used
 * **Config File:** the options present in the config file

+## What I Learned
+- Working and extending existing code bases
+- Using design patterns to add new functionalities to already existing code
+- Among other things!

 ## Extensions
 The first extension allows the player to double jump by pressing spacebar again while in the air.